pocomane/brewed-in-the-apocalypse/bita.md

 - On Success the other player have to choose what to do getting a reward when accepting and a penalty when refusing
-- On trade off you decided if to offer the reward or the penalty, then the other player chooses what to do
+- On trade-off you decided if to offer the reward or the penalty, then the other player chooses what to do

 Reward and penalty for the convince PC move: